wblachowski/random-background-generator/README.md

 ## Mask
 Use `--mask` to save masks along the final images.
 You can specify the target directory for masks using `--mask-out-dir`.

-For instance, for these images:
+For instance, for the following output images:
 ![Final imgs](/assets/mask_org.png)

 The masks are: